Craxti/qakeapi/docs/index.md

 # Welcome to QakeAPI

-QakeAPI is a modern Python web framework designed for building fast, secure and scalable web applications.
+QakeAPI is a modern, fast, and secure API framework for Python, designed with simplicity and performance in mind.

 ## Features

 - Fast and lightweight
-- Built-in security features (CSRF, CORS, Rate Limiting)
+- Built-in middleware support
-- Extensive middleware support
+- Security features (CORS, CSRF, Rate Limiting)
-- Authentication and authorization
+- Authentication support
-- Easy to test and maintain
+- Easy to test and extend

 ## Installation